-Urban and industrial storm water, sludge, and wastewater treatment plant effluent, rich in nitrogen and phosphorus, can lead to algal blooms in estuaries.
+Urban and industrial storm water, sludge, and wastewater treatment effluent, rich in nitrogen and phosphorus, can lead to algal blooms in estuaries.
 Algal blooms deplete dissolved oxygen, leading to mortality of benthic organisms.
 Some algae are toxic to aquatic life.
-Excess algae can shade underwater sea grasses (part of the coastal wetland ecosystem), preventing photosynthesis and resulting in sea grass death.
-Because sea grass meadows reduce turbidity by stabilizing sediments and provide critical food, refuge, and habitat for a variety of organisms, including many commercially harvested fish, the death of these plants profoundly impairs the estuarine ecosystem.
+Excess algae can shade underwater sea grasses (part of the coastal wetland ecosystem), preventing photosynthesis and reduce turbidity by stabilizing sediments and provide critical food, refuge, and habitat for a variety of organisms, including many commercially harvested fish, the death of these plants profoundly impairs the estuarine ecosystem.